 Where did this lead me?
 Well, I turned off the AP’s auto channel feature and went back to only using channels 1, 6, and 11.
 I hard set the channels myself and performed a site survey.
 My goal was to try to maximize the SNR between any two AP’s that my client could see that were on the same channel.
 At the end of the day, I’m seeing better performance especially since we just doubled the number of access points we used to have.
 I had to also play around with the minimum basic rate and power output levels as well in order to achieve maximum optimization.
 Hopefully this helps explain why proper channel planning is extremely important.

-Here’s a busy, but healthy network using 1,6,11 (Shane, disregard my previous comments on your screenshot using only channels 1, 6, and 11) – Courtesy of Metageek Chanalyzer
+Here’s a busy, but healthy network using 1,6,11 (Shane Killen if you read this disregard my previous comments on your screenshot using only channels 1, 6, and 11) – Courtesy of Metageek Chanalyzer

 Healthy 2.4Ghz wireless channel planning.
 I’m working on 5Ghz as well. – Courtesy of Extreme Networks Oneview.